lightbend/cloudflow/examples/taxi-ride/README.md

 The project comes with scripts that can be used to feed data into the ingresses using http.

 The folder `test-data` contains 2 bash scripts, `send-data-rides.sh` and `send-data-fares.sh` that can be used to feed data through http to the 2 ingresses.
+Both scripts accept a port number as the argument, which you need to supply when invoking the script (see example below).
 In order to access the ingresses use port-forwarding to the two pods that are running the ingresses.

 For example list the application pods: